Bias Behind the Wheel: Fairness Testing of Autonomous Driving Systems: Experimental Design

 There have been well-established quantitative measures for group fairness in the literature.
 The most widely-adopted fairness measures include SPD (Statistical Parity Difference), EOD (Equal Opportunity Difference), and AOD (Average Odds Difference)~\cite{sigsoftChenZSH22, chen2022fairness, 9402057}.
+Let a sensitive attribute be $A$, with 0 as the unprivileged group and 1 the privileged group; let the real classification label be $Y$ and the predicted label $\hat{Y}$, with 0 as the unfavorable class and 1 as the favorable class.
+In addition, we use $Pr$ to denote probability.

-SPD quantifies the difference in probabilities of favorable outcomes between unprivileged and privileged groups; EOD indicates the difference in the true-positive rate between unprivileged and privileged groups; AOD calculates the average difference between the false-positive rate and true-positive rate for unprivileged and privileged groups.
+SPD quantifies the difference in the probabilities of favorable outcomes between unprivileged and privileged groups: